AliChoukatli/CyberShield-Enterprise/04_Zero Trust & Security Hardening/Documentation/07 - Misconfig_Resolution.md

 ## 🔴 2.
 No Control Over Software Installations

 ### ⚠️ Risk

 - **Malware and ransomware infections** via untrusted applications
 - **Unpatched vulnerabilities** in outdated software versions
-- **Shadow IT**, leading to loss of visibility and compliance issues
 - **Increased attack surface** for lateral movement or privilege escalation

----

 ### ✅ Solution